 It is important that pedestrians and cyclists have safe and suitably sized routes through Victoria Square.
-This project will improve the space provided for pedestrians and cyclists and will ensure that where steps or ramps are required they are designed and built to meet and exceed current national standards.
+The Restoriation Plan will improve the space provided for pedestrians and cyclists and means all steps or ramps are designed and built to meet or exceed current national standards.
 This ensures that Victoria Square can be enjoyed by all, regardless of age or ability.